Rud356/ConfigFramework/README.md

 - Config values validations
 - Casting variables values to specific types using functions
 - Casting to acceptable variable type before dumping variable to loader
+- Variables serialization/deserialization depending on from which loader it was fetched
 - Default values for per loader or per variable
 - Translating one config loaders data to other (with or without including default values for each one)
 - Composite loaders that allow you to define where to look up values using only one loader, that handles combining others
+- Simpler access to variables values (new in 3.0)

+## About 3.0
+This version of config framework breaks many things and has other structure, so you will have to manually migrate to this one.
+I think it was necessary to improve many things, and I hope it will make your life easier.

+### What is different?
+- Now module will be called config_framework when you import it into project
+- Structure of whole project is different comparing to 2.0
+- Usage of VariableKey to create key that will tell how to access nested values without worrying about what symbols to use, but requiring to explicitly write VariableKey whenever you want to go from this root key
+- Improved usability
+- By default, config will not allow you assigning any values after `__post_init__` was called

+### Known issues
+- Typehint for `Variable[any_type]` doesn't work properly and give only hints for Variable methods, while must give hints for any_type, when called from instance of any subclass of BaseConfig